jqueja/CSC325-Differential-Privacy-Analysis/README.md

 <figure>
   <figcaption>
     This chart shows the relationship of (ε) and the utility of the data provided.
-The lower (ε) value the lower the utlity is compared to a high (ε) the utlity of data is high but the privacy is low..
+The lower (ε) value the lower the utlity is compared to a high (ε) the utlity of data is high but the privacy is low.
   </figcaption>
   <img src="images/privacyTradeoff.png" alt="Comparison of Privacy">
 </figure>